paulocode/picostation_test/README.md

 # picostation_test

 This version was a rewrite of the original picostation code which plays CDDA images.
-This version does not boot games and I was not able to figure out why (yet).
+This version (+ data CD code) does not boot games and I was not able to figure out why (yet).
 I'm releasing it as a quick way to test early adopter picostation boards.
 This can also serve as a starting point for anyone who wants to write an ODE.
 This was tested ONLY on PU-18.
 As this is meant as test code, please do not make a pull request on this code.

 <img src="https://github.com/paulocode/picostation_test/raw/main/cdda_pu18.jpg" alt="pcb" height="400"/>